-Create a ChannelBinding object with user supplied address information and data. "null" values can be used for any fields which the application does not want to specify.
+Create a ChannelBinding object with user-supplied address information and data. "null" values can be used for any fields that the application does not want to specify.

-initAddr The address of the context initiator. "null" value can be supplied to indicate that the application does not want to set this value.

-acceptAddrThe address of the context acceptor. "null" value can be supplied to indicate that the application does not want to set this value.

-Application supplied data to be used as part of the appData channel bindings. "null" value can be supplied to indicate that the application does not want to set this value.
+- initAddr: The address of the context initiator. "null" value can be supplied to indicate that the application does not want to set this value. - acceptAddr: The address of the context acceptor. "null" value can be supplied to indicate that the application does not want to set this value. - appData: Application-supplied data to be used as part of the channel bindings. "null" value can be supplied to indicate that the application does not want to set this value.